event-engine/docs/docs/tutorial/bonus_IV.md

 At this point the tutorial ends.
 Thank you for taking the tour through the world of CQRS and Event Sourcing with Event Engine.
 We started our tour with a rapid development approach.
 Event Engine really shines here.
 The skeleton application is preconfigured including some best practices like splitting Event Engine Descriptions by functionality.
-We learned how to react on domain events and how to project them into a read model, that we can access using queries and finders.
+We learned how to react on domain events and how to project them into a read model, that we can access using queries and resolvers.
 All that with a minimum of boilerplate.
 Finally, Event Engine
 Flavours gave us a way to write more explicit code and harden the domain model.
 Every team can find its own style by mixing Flavours, conventions and serialization techniques.